redis/redis-doc/topics/security.md

 However, the ability to control the server configuration using the **CONFIG** command makes the client able to change the working dir of the program and the name of the dump file.
-This allows clients to write RDB Redis files at random paths, that is a security issue that may easily lead to the ability to run untrusted code as the same user as Redis is running.
+This allows clients to write RDB Redis files at random paths, that is [a security issue](http://antirez.com/news/96) that may easily lead to the ability to compromise the system and/or run untrusted code as the same user as Redis is running.

 Redis does not requires root privileges to run.
 It is recommended to run it as an unprivileged *redis* user that is only used for this purpose.
 The Redis authors are currently investigating the possibility of adding a new configuration parameter to prevent **CONFIG SET/GET dir** and other similar run-time configuration directives.
 This would prevent clients from forcing the server to write Redis dump files at arbitrary locations.

 GPG key
 ---